What is Hearing?

 Conclusion

-The ear is a complex organ that allows us to hear the world around us. how it works can help us better understand hearing loss and how to treat it.
+The ear is a complex organ that allows us to hear the world around us.
+Understanding how it works can help us better understand hearing loss and how to treat it.
 By learning more about the ear and how it works, we can help to ensure that our hearing remains clear and sharp for many years to come.